Skip to content

 This is exactly why zone photos matter more than shedding counts.
 The photos tell you what is actually visible.
 The shedding count tells you your anxiety level (which is real, but is not the same as visual change).).

-Compare the last 4 weeks to the previous 4 weeks across the same zones, captured with the same setup.
+You prevent panic by comparing the last 4 weeks to the previous 4 weeks across the same zones, captured with the same setup, rather than reacting to any single week.
 If you cannot recreate the same lighting and angles, fix that first.
 Otherwise you are grading the camera setup, not your hair.

 Decision framework